hernanmd/Territorial/repository/TerritorialData-OpenGeoCode.package/TerritorialOpenGeoCodeCities.class/README.md

 OpenGeoCode(.Org) is an open-data project providing datasets free-of-charge to the developer community.
 Our datasets are compiled and aggregated from public domain sources.
 No attribution is required for the use or dissemination of our datasets.

-This class is not intended to be used directly.
+This class is a reader over the OpenGeoCode raw data and it is not intended to be used directly.

 Metadata: